Hate to See You Go

 "Hate to See You Go" (or "I Hate to See You Go") is a blues song written and recorded by Chicago blues artist Little Walter.
 In 1955, Checker Records released it as one of three singles by Walter that year.
 The song, a one chord modal blues, is a reworking of "You Don't Love Me", written by Bo Diddley and recorded one month prior.

-In 2016, the Rolling Stones recorded the song, which was released as the second single from their anticipated covers album Blue & Lonesome.
+In 2016, the Rolling Stones recorded the song, which was released as the second single from their covers album, Blue & Lonesome.

 Composition and recording

 During his first session for Leonard Chess' Checker Records on March 2–3, 1955, Bo Diddley recorded "You Don't Love Me" (often subtitled "You Don't Care").
 Unlike his self-titled debut song recorded at the same session, which introduced the signature beat, "You Don't Love Me" uses a conventional beat.
 Also, it does not follow the typical I–IV–V blues chord progression, but remains on one chord throughout.

 Little Walter liked the "driving groove and Bo's distinctive guitar sound" and decided to record the number with his own lyrics:

 The title line "hate to see you go" does not appear in the song.
 Bo Diddley agreed to record the song with Walter and provided the same "descending guitar 'hook' line" from his earlier recording.
 The April 28, 1955, recording session at Universal Studios in Chicago also included Luther Tucker on guitar, Willie Dixon on bass, and Fred Below on drums.
 According to his biographers, "In Walter's hands, the tune is a stomping rocker, with his harp [harmonica] just at the edge of feeding back, and the band pounding out the rhythm."